Grocery Outlet Wino Wine Reviews – 3 Glass Rating

 Wine Review: 2017 Titan Cabernet Sauvignon — Old But Not Dead

 Uh oh, another 2017 on the label…I had immediate concerns.
 Eight years old?
-That’s practically […]
+That’s practically ancient in grocery store wine years.
+And $9.99? […]

 Wine Review: 2022 Cline Old Vine Red Blend — Not Just for the Fancy People